9.20 PAVEMENT JOINTS

 After two days of inadequate correction procedures, the Contractor will be required to use positive placement procedures (basket assemblies or bar supports) for remaining "L" joint tie‑steel areas on project.

-The Office of Construction should be immediately informed of any tie‑steel placement problems.
+The Office of Construction and Materials should be immediately informed of any tie‑steel placement problems.

-Drill 22 mm (7/8 inch) diameter hole transversely across joint at a horizontal angle of approximately 0.6 radians (35 degrees) measured from pavement surface.
+Drill 7/8 inch diameter hole transversely across joint at a horizontal angle of approximately 35 degrees measured from pavement surface.
 Use a low impact hydraulic drill, mounted on a guide that will assure hole is drilled at proper angle.
-Drill hole deep enough to properly accept a #20 (#6) x 300 mm (12 inch) epoxy coated bar.
+Pneumatic drills may be allowed provided surface spalling does not occur.
+Drill hole deep enough to properly accept a #6 x 12 inch epoxy coated bar.
 Use care not to over drill so that drill does not break through underside of pavement.
 Drill holes on alternating sides of joint line at designed tie‑steel spacing, taking care to avoid any in‑place bars.
 Epoxy grout shall meet requirements of Materials I.M.
 491.11, Appendix A.

 Air blast hole free of drill residue with oil free air.
-Place epoxy grout in hole in a quantity that will fill hole to within 6 mm (1/4 inch) of pavement surface when bar is inserted.
+Place epoxy grout in hole in a quantity that will fill hole to within 1/4 inch of pavement surface when bar is inserted.

 Pavement can be opened to construction or public traffic when grout is tack free.